nmac-dev/c-nstd/README.md

 # c-nstd <!-- omit from toc -->
 C non-standard library

-Defines a non-standard (custom) implementation for C.
+Defines a non-standard (custom) library implementation in C.

 ___